thomaskrampe/CitrixCloud/XenApp Essentials/ARM-Templates/SimplePoC/README.md

 This ARM template covers the environment within the red frame in the architecture diagram above.
 It creates three VM's in your resource group.
 The first VM acts as a domain controller and creates a new AD forest.
 It creates a Availability Group and a Loadbalancer for this Domain Controller VM as well (in case you will add more Domain Controller later).
 The remaining VM's are used as a file server and a golden image master server, both VM's are joined to the previously created domain.
 Keep in mind that I use Windows 2016 Server and Standard D2v2 instances for all VM's in this template.

+If you don't like the D2v2 instances I choose, just change it.
+There is a good overview at [Azure Compute Info](http://computeinfo.azurewebsites.net) regarding all available instances.

 You can use this template as is by simply clicking on the deployment button below, but you can also change hostnames, IP-Addresses and so on by editing the variables in the main template "azuredeploy.json" before deploying if you don't like my pre-defined values.

 Please do not be restless the deployment takes a while (approx. 20 minutes) because the forest creation is done via DSC and we have to copy some stuff before.